 retaliating to counter moves by the Trump White House to level 25% tariffs on

 Chinese imports, first slapping tariffs on $1.125 billion in U.S.-made medical

 devices.
-But a second round of retaliatory Chinese tariffs responding to Trump
+But the second round of retaliatory Chinese tariffs responding to Trump

-tariffs on Chinese imports brought the total leveled against U.S. medical
+tariffs on Chinese imports brought the total level against U.S. medical

 technology products to more than $4.7 billion, AdvaMed said.